HL7/davinci-dtr/input/pagecontent/specification.md

 Some payers may require that attestations or other answers be 'signed' (the electronic equivalent of 'initialing' the answer).
 This would be identified by means of the [signatureRequired](https://hl7.org/fhir/extensions/StructureDefinition-questionnaire-signatureRequired.html) extension on the Questionnaire item and the [signature](https://hl7.org/fhir/extensions/StructureDefinition-questionnaireresponse-signature.html) extension on the QuestionnaireResponse.

 Questionnaires may also support attaching reports or other supporting documentation (e.g., images, pathology reports, etc.) where providing question answers is not sufficient.
 The 'attachment' question type can be used to support this.
-Attachments might be found by searching for DocumentReference, DiagnosticReport or Media instances, or by the provider directly uploading something to the Questionnaire rendering tool.
+Attachments might be found by searching for DiagnosticReport or Media instances, or by the provider directly uploading something to the Questionnaire rendering tool.

 #### Recording Responses
 The DTR process **SHALL** take input from the user and record the provided information.
 As with provider attestation, the DTR process **SHALL** record that in the corresponding QuestionnaireResponse.item.
 In this case, the DTR process **SHALL** create an `answer` property on the `item`.
 The `answer` **SHALL** have an appropriate `value[x]` depending on the corresponding `type` in the `Questionnaire.item`.
 Again, similar to attestations, the `item` will have an [`author` extension](https://hl7.org/fhir/extensions/StructureDefinition-questionnaireresponse-author.html) property which will reference the `fhirUser` provided to the DTR process.